bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This option specifies a list of floats that serves as the location where a tick for a y-axis is to be drawn.

++ width:23

+  This option specifies the width in units of 'mm'.

++ height:23

+  This option specifies the height in units of 'mm'.